Note: We are currently not selling new licenses for our Revenue Recognition product.

 On a customer’s profile page, you will see a section called Revenue Recognition Schedule, which by default reports the recognized revenue from the customer for each month.
 When you click on Show detail, you can see the invoices and line items that contributed to the calculation for each month.

-This article aims to illustrates how the different types of revenue and transactions are represented in the schedule.
+This article illustrates how the different types of revenue and transactions are represented in the schedule.

 It is worth noting that regardless of your selected settings, revenue is not recognized before the start of its relevant service period, even if has been invoiced and paid before its start.